Hopp til innhold

 In September, we could confirm that our Sencell sensor sucsessfully measur glucose in the human interstitial fluid when positioned in the subcutaneous tissue. - The ongoing human trials provide us with a good basis for further improvement of our sensor and its state-of-the-art technology in a challenging environment, states Lifecare's CSO, Professor Andreas Pfützner.

+- It was no surprise that entering the human tissue with the sensor would provide new information in a development perspective.
+We have spent our time very wisely in recent months improving the sensor's functionality and longevity under the conditions in which it will operate, Pfützner says.
 He underlines that the sensor have already shown a sensitivity in line with that of widely used Continuous Glucose Monitoring systems, used as reference sensors in the study.
-The CSO also points out that the clinical study confirmes a technology functionality corresponding to our findings in previous pre-clinical and laboratory studies.
+The CSO also points out that the clinical study confirmes a technology functionality corresponding to our findings in previous pre-clinical and laboratory studies. - The ongoing clinical study is giving us important data and is a valuable opportunity to adjust the sensor signal readout.
+Looking ahead, the data and information we are collecting will give us advantages in the future human trials, states CSO Professor Andreas Pfützner.»

 New study with funding from public grant